CIRSS/yw-web-app/README.md

 ## Licensing

-All of contents of this repo are licensed under the MIT license and therefore can be reused in products with more restrictive licenses.
+All of contents of this repo are licensed under the MIT license.
 See https://mit-license.org/.